 0-1 ILP.
-0-1 ILP allows a CNF formula to be augmented with Pseudo-Boolean (PB) constraints, or linear inequalities with integer coefficients of the form: $(a_1x_1 + a_2x_2 + \dots + a_nx_n \le b)$ where $a_i, b \in Z$ ; $a_i, b \ne 0$ ; $x_i$ are Boolean literals.
+0-1 ILP allows a CNF formula to be augmented with Pseudo-Boolean (PB) constraints, or linear inequalities with integer coefficients of the form: $(a_1x_1 + a_2x_2 + ... + a_nx_n \le b)$ where $a_i, b \in Z$, $a_i, b \ne 0$, and x_i are literals of Boolean variables.

 CNF vs. 0-1 ILP.
-Recent work has shown that formulating problem instances as 0-1 ILP instead of SAT can result in faster search.
-Specialized 0-1 ILP solvers have been developed in [2, 7, 25], and have been shown to perform better than both leading-edge SAT solvers [19] and generic ILP solvers such as CPLEX on some 0-1 ILP formulas.
+Recent work has shown that formulating problem instances as 0-1 ILP instead of SAT can result in accelerated search.
+Specialized 0-1 ILP solvers have been developed in [2; 8; 26], and have been shown to perform better than both leading-edge SAT solvers [20] and generic ILP solvers such as CPLEX on some 0-1 ILP formulas.
 However, this is not always the case.
 For an application, there can be several reductions to SAT, and some encodings are more difficult to solve than others.
 CNF encodings for circuit layout applications in [2] contain large numbers of symmetries, increasing their difficulty.
-In [28], Warners proposes an efficient encoding where a PB constraint is replaced by a linear number of CNF clauses.
+In [29], Warners proposes an efficient encoding where a PB constraint is replaced by a linear number of CNF clauses.
 In [5], a tree-based linear conversion is proposed to translate 0-1 ILP constraints to CNF.
-More recently, [6] discusses a GACpreserving encoding, with a solver modification that results in SAT instances that are solved faster than their 0-1 ILP counterparts.
+More recently, [6] discusses a GAC-preserving encoding, with a solver modification that results in SAT instances that are solved faster than their 0-1 ILP counterparts.
 Our approach constructs a parse tree and instantiates Boolean circuits for addition, multiplication and subtraction.
 Most previous work performs reduction to SAT on a per-problem basis, but we provide a high-level specification language in which constraints can be easily expressed and conversion to SAT/0-1 ILP is automated for all problems.
 Given the impact that efficient encodings have on search speed, our framework is designed so that different encodings can be easily plugged in and used with our symmetry-breaking infrastructure.
+Our work is relevant to the recent NP-SPEC project [7], which aims to provide a formal specification language for all problems in NP, and translate them into SAT.
+However, [7] does not address symmetry and linearity during compilation.